Toad notie

 The toad notie (Lindbergichthys mizops), or toad notothen, is a species of marine ray-finned fish, belonging to the family Nototheniidae, the notothens or cod icefishes.
 It is native to the Indian sector of the Southern Ocean.

 Taxonomy

 The toad notie was first formally described in 1880 as Notothenia mizops by the German-born British ichthyologist Albert Günther with the type locality given as Christmas harbor and Howes Foreland on Kerguelen Island at a depth of 120 fathoms.
 The type was collected on the Challenger Expedition.
-When the Russian ichthyologist Arkady Vladimirovich Balushkin described the subgenus Lindbergichthys he designated N. mizops as its type species.
+When the Russian ichthyologist Arkadii Vladimirovich Balushkin described the subgenus Lindbergichthys he designated N. mizops as its type species.
 The specific name mizops means "large eyes" alluding to this fish having eyes the same size as the larger Lepidonotothen squamifrons.

 Description

 The toad notie has an oblong body which is compressed towards the tail.
 It has dorsally positioned eyes which may bulge above the dorsal profile of the head, they eyes are separated by a narrow area which has a width less than the diameter of the eye.
 The pores in the sensory canal on the head are small.
 The mouth is small and does not extend to the middle of the eye and there are conical teeth in the jaws.
 The body is largely cover in ctenoid scales with non-ctenoid scales present on cheeks, gills and on the top of head behind the eyes.
 The first dorsal fin contains 4-5 spines, it is completely separate from the second dorsal fin which has 34-37 soft rays while the anal fin has 33-35 rays.
 This species grows to a standard length of 15 cm.
 There are two series of large, irregular blackish blotches along the body, these join at the midflank but not symmetrically creating a weak chequerboard pattern.
 There are tow diagonal dark stripes on the cheek, a blackish spot on first dorsal fin and vertical stripes on the second dorsal fin and the anal fin.